 This is a controlled document for internal use only.
 Any document appearing in paper hard copy form are not controlled and should be verified with the electronic file version prior to use.

-This hospital policy is applicable to the Cherokee Indian Hospital Authority and other locations where services of this hospital are provided.
+This hospital policy is applicable to the Cherokee Indian Hospital Authority and other locations where result in a breach of security within CIHA, as terminated users may still be able to gain authorized access to CIHA information systems.
+Thus, the following procedures to be undertaken include the following:

-- Obtain signatures on the aforementioned Form from all individuals directly involved in the actual de-provisioning/off-boarding procedures for the terminated users; - Confirm that terminated users have been effectively removed from system access to all CIHA information systems, to include undertaking the following procedural guidelines: - Inspect all information systems and supporting utilities for which authentication and authorization rights were initially established for terminated users; - Obtain the appropriate evidence (i.e., system screenshots and other system settings, as necessary) from the information systems that resulted in the user's termination and effective access removal and attach the applicable documentation to the Separation Form.
+- Complete a Separation Form and contact (via email, telephone, or in person) all appropriate personnel responsible for terminating users from all CIHA information systems; - Obtain signatures on the aforementioned Form from all individuals directly involved in the actual de-provisioning/off-boarding procedures for the terminated users; - Confirm that terminated users have been effectively removed from system access to all CIHA information systems, to include undertaking the following procedural guidelines: - Inspect all information systems and supporting utilities for which authentication and authorization rights were initially established for terminated users; - Obtain the appropriate evidence (i.e., system screenshots and other system settings, as necessary) from the information systems that resulted in the user's termination and effective access removal and attach the applicable documentation to the Separation Form.